Cartographic constructions of the Middle East

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Culcasi, Karen, "Cartographic constructions of the Middle East" (2008).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 1.